ros2/ros2_documentation/RQt-Source-Install.rst

 Clemmeys (see `REP <http://www.ros.org/reps/rep-2000.html>`_).

 - Ubuntu Bionic Beaver 18.04 64-bit
+- Mac OSX Sierra 10.12.x
 - Windows 10 with Visual Studio 2017
-- Mac OSX Sierra 10.12.x

 Other Requirements
 ~~~~~~~~~~~~~~~~~~

-- In ROS2 Crystal the minimum Qt version is ``Qt5``
+- In ROS 2 Crystal the minimum Qt version is ``Qt5``

 Building From Source
 --------------------

 In order to build RQt from source, first create a ROS2 workspace at ``~/ros2_ws/``.
-This is step is already covered in `building ROS2 from source <https://index.ros.org/doc/ros2/Installation/>`_. instructions, so we skip it here.
+This is step is already covered in `building ROS 2 from source <https://index.ros.org/doc/ros2/Installation/>`_. instructions, so we skip it here.

 Download RQt Repositories
 ~~~~~~~~~~~~~~~~~~~~~~~~~~